-You can apply for residence at the closest administrative police station to your registered address.
-The list of all administrative police stations in Croatia can be found here.
+You can apply for residence at the closest administrative police station to your registered Croatian address.
+A list of all administrative police stations in Croatia is available here.

-Once you get there, ask for the desk called “šalter za strance” (desk for foreigners).
+Once you get there, ask for the desk called šalter za strance (desk for foreigners).
 They are in charge of residence permits.
-Some police stations may allow you to submit the request via email due to the pandemic.
+Some police stations may allow you to submit the request via email.

 Once approved, you’ll need to return to the police station.
-The police will have you sign some documents, take your fingerprints, and ask that you pay a fee for your boravišna iskaznica (residence card), which costs 79,50 kn.
-This fee cannot be paid at the police station.
-For children up to age of 12, fingerprints and signatures are not taken.
+The police will have you sign some documents, take your fingerprints, and ask that you pay a fee for your boravišna iskaznica (residence card).
+For children up to the age of 12, fingerprints and signatures are not taken.